There are two separate boxes on the page and each have subtopics in tabs with more information.

 There are multiple levels of preservation - from simple to complex.
 Here we consider the basic concepts to apply when we consider file preservation.

-For a more about in depth look at preservation see -Levels of Preservation from the National Digital Stewardship Alliance (NDSA)
+For a more in depth look at preservation see -Levels of Preservation from the National Digital Stewardship Alliance (NDSA)

 |Preservation Concept||Basic Action|